FAQs

 -

-Yes, I am currently in-network with Aetna, Carelon Behavioral Health, Cigna, and Quest Behavioral Health.
-I currently bill insurance through a third-party platform, which means your coverage may depend on your specific plan and benefits.
-Please contact your insurance provider directly to verify your benefits and check what your estimated out-of-pocket costs might be.
+Yes, I am currently in-network with Aetna, Cigna, and Optum (Oscar, Oxford & United Health Care).
+I currently bill these insurance plans through a third-party platform, which means your coverage may depend on your specific plan and benefits.

 -